bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/betriebsarten/Betriebsarten.md

 ### LSP

-Dected starts button and lamp from zone will be detected to corresponding connectors.
+Detected 'start buttons' and 'lamps' from the zone will be connected to the appropriate connectors.

 ![img](../../../../assets/docs/generation/programBlocks/betriebsarten/LSP.jpg)